szr2001/BuyItPlatform/README.md

 ### User Workflow
 1. **Sign up** and create a profile.
-2. **Post Buy/Sell Listings** for items you want to sell/buy, they are displayed on the table on your profile.
+2. **Post Buy/Sell Listings** for items you want to sell/buy, they are displayed on the table on your profile, users can choose where to place items on their table, simulating a game-like medieval butique feel.
 4. **Browse Listings** using filters to find relevant listings, based on category, tags, sub-category, transaction type and more.
 5. **Interact** by commenting on listings and rating users.